OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **How do I run and manage complex workflows?**

-For workflows that have multiple steps and/or multiple files to transfer, we advise using a workflow management system.
+For workflows that have multiple steps and/or multiple files to, we advise using a workflow management system.
 A workflow management system allows you to define different computational steps in your workflow and indicate how inputs and outputs should be transferred between these steps.
 Once you define a workflow, the workflow management system will then run your workflow, automatically retrying failed jobs and transferrring files between different steps.

 **What workflow management systems are recommended on OSG?**